Youth Tour Gives Students a Close-up View of the Nation's Capital

 will also be provided.

-link below is a youtube video that NRECA produced this past summer with the
+link below is a youtube video that NRECA produced in 2013 with the

 Youth Leadership Council Students.
 Jasper is the second to last person